kevinfarrugia/performance-first/readme.md

 npm run build -- --release
 ```

-## Redux
+## State Management

 [Redux](https://redux.js.org/) is a state container often used together with React.
-The template does not require Redux, however it works perfectly well with Redux, [Redux Toolkit](https://redux-toolkit.js.org/) and also [reselect](https://github.com/reduxjs/reselect).
-When implementing a Redux solution, if data is fetched from the server-side it is recommended to follow this [recipe](https://redux.js.org/recipes/server-rendering).

-_I will try to create a branch including Redux, React Router and other commonly used frameworks._
+The template now includes `redux`, `reselect` and `redux-thunk` by default.
+There are plans to update it to support [Redux Toolkit](https://redux-toolkit.js.org/).

+## Routing

+Routing is configured using [`react-router`](https://github.com/remix-run/react-router) v6, which works well on both the client and server-side.
+The routing configuration is setup in `src/js/components/AppRouter/config.js` which defines which components should render for each URL and what data should be fetched on the server-side.

 ## Hot Module Reloading